Securing your home

-These statistics from AXA show that with the continuing pressure on personal finances, a rise in claims is almost inevitable.
+With continuing pressure on personal finances, a rise in claims for theft is almost inevitable.

 So whether you're going on holiday or heading out for the day, it's worth taking a few simple steps to protect your home and property.